karllhughes/learn/_posts/2022-02-12-the-ultimate-list-of-developer-podcasts.md

 Topic: PHP

-The PHP Roundtable is a podcast of web developers discussing PHP, JavaScript, community, open source, and anything else PHP nerds care about.
+The PHP Roundtable is a podcast of web developers discussing PHP, JavaScript, community, open-source, and anything else PHP nerds care about.
 It is broadcast live from Google Hangouts On-Air.
 For complete show notes or to watch the episodes in video format visit PHPRoundtable.com.
 And join the conversation live!
 Just subscribe to the newsletter at www.phproundtable.com and never miss a live show.

 ### [Lately in PHP podcast](http://www.phpclasses.org/blog/category/podcast/)

 Topic: PHP

 News and interviews about the latest happenings in the PHP and Web development world.
 Hosted by Manuel Lemos of the PHPClasses.org site and other guest hosts.
-It is recorded in MP3 format at least once a month in the beginning of each month.
+It is recorded in MP3 format at least once a month at the beginning of each month.

 ### [Java Off-Heap](https://www.javaoffheap.com/)